CasjaysDev/docker-alpine/README.md

 ## 👋 Welcome to alpine 🚀

-Small.
-Simple.
-Secure.
-Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.
-This image is built with bash, tini, and certbot installed
+custom alpinelinux image with bash, tini, and certbot installed

 ## Run container